Forfeiture Hearings in Hillsborough County, FL

 Finding an Attorney for Seized Property in Hillsborough County

-If your property was seized by a law enforcement agency in Tampa, Hillsborough County, or the surrounding areas throughout Tampa Bay, then contact an experienced criminal defense attorney.
+If your property was seized by a law enforcement agency in Tampa, Hillsborough County, or the surrounding areas throughout Tampa Bay, contact an experienced criminal defense attorney.

-We work hard to get our client’s property back to them through an adverse preliminary hearing, which is often the best way to fight for the return of the property.
+We work hard to get our clients’ property back to them through an adverse preliminary hearing, which is often the best way to fight for the property’s return.
+Our criminal defense attorneys also fight asset forfeiture cases even when the person is never arrested or charged with a crime.

 Call (813) 250-0500.

-This article was last updated on Friday, February 17, 2023.
+This article was last updated on Friday, September 13, 2024.